Christina Kokubo: Career

 naval officer during World War II.

 She also appeared in several television productions, including appearing as Paramedic Faith Yee in thirteen episodes (1984-1988) of St. Elsewhere, a medical-drama television series.
 Additionally, Kokubo participated in several documentary films about the yakuza crime syndicate in Japan.

 In 1984, Kokubo portrayed a samurai's wife in Three Confessions at the Cast-at-the-Circle theater.

 Teaching and legacy

-For seven years, Kokubo taught acting classes at the Braille Institute in Los Angeles, California.
+For seven years, Kokubo taught acting classes at the Braille Institute of America in Los Angeles.
 Spearheading the Los Angeles premier non-profit theater for the blind called "Changing Perceptions."
 Kokubo's Class — a non-profit organization that offers drama therapy to the disabled in the Los Angeles area, is named in her memory.

 Death

 Christina Kokubo died in 2007, at age 56, of complications from breast cancer.